 The house, built in 1976, was ready for a refresh when the couple moved in.
 They replaced the tired carpeting with new hardwood floors, opened windows and archways in the dining room and increased the size of the master bedroom by one-third with an addition to the building.

 In the kitchen, they installed a new kitchen island for needed working space, and replaced the black countertops with white Carerra marble.
 The cabinets were updated with white paint.
-“It doesn’t look like it was painted,” Ika says, praising the contractors who did the work.
-“The quality is so good it looks like it’s the original color, and it’s really easy to clean.”
+Ika, praising the contractors who did the work, says, “The quality is so good it looks like it’s the original color, and it’s really easy to clean.”
 The kitchen’s tile floor, however, was a good fit for their new look and did not need to be replaced.

 Throughout the house, Ika choose furnishings that are a mix of new and vintage, blended to provide a balance of vintage charm and modern comfort.